sapphyrus/mcd-survey-bot/README.md

 4. Rename `config.example.json` to `config.json` and open it with your text editor of choice
 5. Replace `YOUR_TG_BOT_TOKEN` with your telegram bot token
 6. Replace `YOUR_CHATID` with your chat id (`/start` the bot to display it) or set `telegram_users` to `"*"` to allow commands from all users
+7. Point `"phantomjs_path"` to the path of your phantomjs installation, will be `bin/phantomjs.exe` if running on Windows with the default setup
-7. Send the bot a valid receipt code, it will then try to fill out the survey.
+8. Usage: Send the bot a valid receipt code, it will then try to fill out the survey.

+# FAQ
+> Sometimes it doesn't pass a question and has to retry.
+What is this about?

+If it clicks the confirm button too fast the website might not have registered that it answered the question yet.
+It also sometimes selects incorrect choices, but it will usually just pass on the second or third try.